caleb1248/text-editor/README.md

 - Better syntax highlighting.
 - Intellisense for HTML, CSS, JavaScript, and Typescript.
 - Support for opening and saving files using the File System Access API.
+- Editor tabs
+- File creation

 ## Features not implemented yet

-- Editor tabs
-- Support for file creation
 - Syntax highlighting for more languages
 - Custom language support
 - Custom themes